darrylo/GW2EventExplorer/README.md

 * Via the command line, like:

-    ruby gw2explorer.rb
+    rubyw gw2explorer.rbw

   Windows users should not directly run cmd.exe, but should instead get a command-line prompt via "Start->All Programs->Ruby 1.9.X ...->Start Command Prompt With Ruby".

+  After running the command, nothing will happen for several seconds, as the program has to contact anet and download an initial set of data.

+  Note that, since "rubyw" is used instead of "ruby", running the above command will immediately return.
+The program is running in the background, and a window should appear after a moment.

-* If you have the appropriate file associations set, you can double-click on "gw2explorer.rb" in your file manager.
-(Example: windows users should be able to just double-click on "gw2explorer.rb" to start it -- but note that, since the file extension is ".rb" and not ".rbw", an extra console window will still be opened.)
+* If you have the appropriate file associations set, you can just double-click on "gw2explorer.rbw" in your file manager.
+(Example: windows users should be able to just double-click on "gw2explorer.rbw" to start it.)

 NOTE: while it is possible to convert this script into a windows .exe, there are no plans to do so.
-This is because the resulting executable is often incorrectly flagged as a virus, trojan, or other malware, due to the ruby script to .exe conversion method used.
+This is because the resulting executable is often incorrectly flagged as a virus, trojan, or other malware, due to the ruby script to .exe conversion methods.

 Known Issues